chaseweller/full-stack-javascript-assignments/src/javascript/intro/grammer/typings/README.md

 ### Observations

 1. Why are types beneficial?
+    Types tell javascript what a certain value can do/be.
+For example, will alway respond with a True/False.

 2. Why are strings important?
+    Because they are.
+Strings differeniate types.

      1. What type if information could you store in a string?
+        Any array of characters/numbers.
 3. Why are numbers important?

     1. What type of information could you store in a number?
+        Integers & Floates (maybe).
     2. Can you store decimals?
+        Yes, in a float.
 4. What are all of the types?
+    Boolean
+    Sting
+    Object
+    Function
+    null
+    undefined
 5. What are the defaults for all of the types?
+    I don't know.
+The use of semi-colons, parenthesis and curly braces.
     1. How can this help you write cleaner code?
+//
+^___^
+(O O)
+  -